Policy Learning with Adaptively Collected Data: Simulations: Policy Learning with Decision Trees

-Then, among the different choices of weights used for off-policy learning, the optimal weights $h_t=t^{-\alpha}$ that minimize the regret bound achieves the smallest regret.
-Besides, weights $h_t=t^{-\beta}$ with $\beta=\{0, \frac{1}{2}\alpha, \alpha\}$ yield almost the same regret decay rate, faster than that obtained by setting $\beta= 2\alpha$.
-This finding is consistent with our analysis in Section \ref{section:weights}, which shows that the regret bound is $O(T^{\max(\alpha, \beta)-\frac{1}{2}})$, and also is aligned with our recommendation of weights in Algorithm \ref{algorithm}---when the assignment probability floor $g_t$ is unknown, one can choose $h_t=1$ to achieve the same regret decay rate.
+Figure \ref{fig:synthetic} also demonstrates that performances of different choices of weights are consistent with our analysis in Section \ref{section:case_study}, where the optimal weight $h^*_t=t^{-\alpha}$ (which minimizes the theoretical regret bound in Theorem \ref{theorem:upper_bound}) achieves the smallest regret.
+Besides, weights $h_t=t^{-\beta}$ with $\beta<\frac{5\alpha+3}{8}$ yield the same regret decay rate as $h_t^*$; this rate is faster than the regret obtained by setting $\beta= 2\alpha$, which choice of weights does not satisfy Assumption \ref{assumption:weights} and thus does not have guaranteed regret decay in Theorem \ref{theorem:upper_bound}.
+These findings are aligned with our recommendation of weights in Algorithm \ref{algorithm}---when the assignment probability lower bound $g_t$ is unknown, one can choose $h_t=1$ to achieve a reasonable regret decay rate, which is minimax optimal when $g_t$ decays slower than $\Theta(t^{-1})$.